 You don’t have to buy an iPhone on contract if you’d rather not.
 Apple does sell unlocked phones both in its stores and online.

 There are really three models of iPhone to worry about.
 Two of them are listed as GSM models (the technology used by most carriers across the globe) and the third is for CDMA, which is used by a handful of carriers like Verizon.
-If you wanted unlocked, you either need to buy the unlocked GSM model from Apple or a CDMA model.
+If you wanted unlocked, you either need to buy the unlocked GSM model from Apple or.
 That’s because the CDMA model actually supports GSM networks as well.

 Pricing starts at $649 for the 16GB iPhone 5 and is $100 more for each step up in capacity.
 That’s a lot, but on par with unlocked high-end Android phones.
 Google’s $300 Nexus 4 is an exception, not the rule.